acquia/orca/docs/getting-started.md

 * **[`after_failure.sh`](../bin/travis/after_failure.sh)** displays debugging information in case of failure.
 * **[`after_script.sh`](../bin/travis/after_script.sh)** conditionally logs the job.

-See [`example/.travis.yml`](../example/.travis.yml) for an example Travis CI configuration.
+See [`example/.travis.yml`](../example/.travis.yml) for an example Travis CI configuration and [`example/.github/workflows/orca.yml`](../example/.github/workflows/orca.yml) for an example Github Actions configuration.
 Features are explained in the comments.

 For more complex testing needs, ORCA commands can be invoked directly.
 [See this this example from Lightning.](https://github.com/acquia/lightning-core/blob/8.x-3.11/tests/travis/before_script.sh)